Campaign to Suppress Bandits in Northern Guangdong

 The Campaign to Suppress Bandits in Northern Guangdong was a counter-guerrilla / counterinsurgency campaign the communists fought against the nationalist guerrilla that was mostly consisted of bandits and nationalist regular troops left behind after the nationalist government withdrew from mainland China.
 The campaign was fought during the Chinese Civil War in the post-World War II era, and resulted in communist victory.
-This campaign is part of the Campaign to Suppress Bandits in Guangdong.